tomerd/q-node-binding/README.md

 ***************************************************************************************

-This project is work in progress. if you are interested in contributing, have comments please touch base via github
+This project is work in progress. if you are interested in contributing or otherwise have input please touch base via github

 ***************************************************************************************